kochigami/statistical_data_analysis/doc/report_sample.md

 ```
 A Cochran's Q Test was performed to compare an approval rating between Candidate A, Candidate B and Candidate C.
 It rendered a X^2(<fill dof, ex.
 2>) = 8.0 which was significant (p = 0.009).
-Post hoc comparisons using the Tukey HSD test indicated that the mean score for the Candidate C (Total=14) was significantly different than the Candidate A (Total=6).
+Post hoc comparisons using Ryan's method indicated that the mean score for the Candidate C (Total=14) was significantly different than the Candidate A (Total=6).
 ```

 ## Multiple sample Test (ordinal)